cyphunk/humanism.sh/README.md

 ### sshrc

 carry all of the above commands with you.
 Will source ``myrc`` file from humanism.sh base directory, if it exists.
+Personally I've set ``alias ssh=sshrc`` in myrc so that I don't forget to carry this with me.